Absolutes: Universal Truths That Define Reality

 In contrast, situational ethics and cultural relativism promote the idea that right and wrong depend on context, leading to a "whatever feels right" mindset.
 This undermines moral clarity and has destructive consequences for both individuals and society.

-Consider how the concept of absolutes challenges the fluid or variable thinking prevalent in today’s culture.
-How can you apply these unchanging truths in your daily decisions, relationships, and moral choices?
+- Consider how the concept of absolutes challenges modern relativism in your daily decisions and moral reasoning.

 See also: certainty, consistent, facts, non-negotiable, situational ethics, truth.